-Action Lead Person(s) Target Date Outcome/Comments Date Complete All staff have debriefs following an incident in line with our policies and also following any RCA's that have been completed.
-SMT April 2020 This ensures staff have the opportunity to reflect on any incidents and any potential learning.
+Action Lead Person(s) Target Date Outcome/Comments Date Complete MG/CP March 2025 and we have also now started to provide this training face to face.
+A PBS training pack has been developed and DH is able to deliver the training but now LM is retiring a second trainer needs identifying.
+March 2025.
+13. All staff have debriefs following an incident in line with our policies and also following any RCA's that have been completed.
+Any incidents recorded on CURA have the debrief as part of the recording process.
+CP/SMT April 2020 This ensures staff have the opportunity to reflect on any incidents and any potential learning.
 This includes looking at the impact of any restrictive interventions and how to use person centred approaches to reduce distress and loss of control.
 April 2020 & on-going.
 Use of Prevention Tools 14.
-Anyone referred to Malsis Hall has a full biopsychosocial assessment completed with the input of our Multi-Disciplinary Team (MDT).
+Anyone referred to Malsis Hall has a full biopsychosocial assessment completed by a member of the SMT.
 This includes a review of risk and if a placement is offered a FACE risk profile (validated tool) is completed with the individual.
-SMT/MDT April 2020 We feel the assessment and FACE risk profile are valid and practical tools that identify the needs and goals of the person being assessed ensuring we are aware of how they need to be treated and supported.
+CP/SMT April 2020 We feel the assessment and FACE risk profile are valid and practical tools that identify the needs and goals of the person being assessed ensuring we are aware of how they need to be treated and supported.
 April 2020 & ongoing.
 15. Malsis Hall will work in partnership with the local community teams to ensure that the people we support are receiving professional support as required to proactively meet their physical health and mental health needs e.g psychology and OT.
-SAR/LM/CC SAR/ASM April 2024 March 2024 Relationships have developed further with our local GP practice, and they are now proactively involved with the service and working collaboratively.
+CP/SMT MG/ASM April 2024 March 2025 Relationships have developed further with our local GP practice, and they are now proactively involved with the service and working collaboratively.
 This will increase as we increase the number of our care home beds.
 The relationship with the CMHT was damaged when we removed our hospital beds and increased our care home beds which will impact on their resources.
-We are hoping to meet with them in June to try and reconcile and work positively together.
+We have been endeavouring to meet with them, but no date has been agreed as yet.
 May 2024.
-16. All care planning is carried out with the full involvement of the Service User utilising the information gathered at assessment where practically possible.
-These are written from their perspective and include any identified risks and how the person is supported with these.
-SMT/Nurses CC October 2021 September 2024 All the Care Home care plans have been reviewed and are fully person centred.
-We are in the process of transferring to an electronic care record system (CURA).
-This will ensure care plans are reviewed regularly and will also enable direct access for Service Users and families.
-December 2021.
+16. All care planning is to be carried out with the full involvement of the Service User utilising the information gathered at MG/CP March 2025 We are in the process of transferring to an electronic care record system (CURA).
+This will ensure care plans are reviewed regularly and will